arvinsingh/arvinsingh/README.md

 The best thing about being a statistician is you get to play in everybody else's backyard. ~ John Tukey

-Data explorer's motto - Visualize, visualize, visualize!

-One datapoint does not the graph make. ~ Unknown redditor

-Compress time from conceptualization to execution. ~ A friend "B"

 ---
 ## Tech Stack: